drhelius/grpc-demo/README.md

 $ cd grpc-demo-operator
 ```

-Make sure you are working with the right namespace:
+Make sure you are working with the right namespace.
+The operator will run in the `grpc-demo` namespace by default:

 `$ oc project grpc-demo`